RESEARCH STARTER

 Virginia (Pagenkopf) Satir was the oldest of five children born to Alfred and Minnie Pagenkopf.
 She developed a keen interest in reading at a very young age.
 By the age of five, she had decided that she would eventually pursue a career that would involve helping families face and solve problems.

 During much of the 1950s, Satir worked with families at the Dallas Child Guidance Center and at the Illinois State Psychiatric Institute.
 In 1959, Satir, Don Jackson, Jules Ruskin, and Gregory Bateson started the Mental Research Institute (MRI) in Palo Alto, California, and created the first formal program in family therapy in the United States.
-Recognized for her insights into human communication and her understanding of interpersonal relationships and development of self-esteem, Satir became known for her contributions to the field of family therapy and for the development of family systems therapy.
+Recognized for her insights into human communication and her understanding of interpersonal relationships and the development of self-esteem, Satir became known for her contributions to the field of family therapy and for the development of family systems therapy.
 She strongly believed that if families could be healed and united, then the problems of the world would be solved, and world peace would eventually be established.

 In her efforts to teach people how to cope with their problems, Satir presented hundreds of workshops and training seminars throughout the world.
 Her change-process model focused on personal growth, health, and the worth of each individual.
 She authored or coauthored twelve books, including Conjoint Family Therapy (1964), Peoplemaking (1972), and The New Peoplemaking (1988), all three of which achieved international success.